codacy/docs/docs/organizations/managing-people.md

 To list and manage the people in your organization, open your organization **Settings**, page **People**.
 This page also shows their last activity on Codacy.

 !!! note
-    In some Enterprise plans, Codacy automatically manages people activity and seat usage for your organization:

-    -   Adds new people who commit to your private repositories and analyzes their commits.
-    -   Deactivates people who perform no commit or login for 90 consecutive days.
-    -   Updates your organization seats accordingly when adding or deactivating people.
-Inactive people don't occupy a seat in your organization.
+    In some Enterprise plans, Codacy automatically assigns a seat to any person with at least one analyzed commit to your private repositories over the past 90 days and frees up the seat after 90 days of code analysis inactivity.

 ![People in an organization](images/organization-people.png)